tublydownloader/Youtube-Downloader-Extension/README.md

 ## Key Features

 - **4K Video Downloads**: Download YouTube videos in ultra HD quality
-- **MP3 Conversion**: Convert YouTube videos to high-quality 320kbps MP3 audio
+- **YouTube to MP3 Converter**: Convert YouTube videos to high-quality 320kbps MP3 audio
 - **YouTube Shorts**: Save Shorts videos with one click
 - **No Ads, No Extra Software**: Clean and straightforward downloading experience
 - **Cross-Platform**: Works on Windows, macOS, and Linux with Chrome, Edge, Firefox, Opera, Brave, and Vivaldi